برجاء الإنتظار ...

 Prolonged use may occasionally result in overgrowth of non-susceptible organisms.

-The occurrence at the treatment initiation of a feverish generalised erythema associated with pustula may be a symptom of acute generalised exanthemous pustulosis (AGEP) (see Section 4.8).
-This reaction requires Clavodar® discontinuation and contra-indicates any subsequent administration of amoxicillin.
+The occurrence at the treatment initiation of a feverish generalised erythema associated with pustula may be a symptom of acute generalised exanthemous pustulosis (AGEP) (see section 4.8).
+This reaction requires Amoxicillin/clavulanic acid discontinuation and contraindicates any subsequent administration of amoxicillin.

 Amoxicillin/clavulanic acid should be used with caution in patients with evidence of hepatic impairment (see sections 4.2, 4.3 and 4.8).

 Antibiotic-associated colitis has been reported with nearly all antibacterial agents including amoxicillin and may range in severity from mild to life threatening (see section 4.8).
 Therefore, it is important to consider this diagnosis in patients who present with diarrhoea during or subsequent to the administration of any antibiotics.
-Should antibiotic-associated colitis occur, Clavodar® should immediately be discontinued, a physician be consulted and an appropriate therapy initiated.
-Anti-peristaltic drugs are contra-indicated in this situation.
+Should antibiotic-associated colitis occur, amoxicillin/clavulanic acid should immediately be discontinued, a physician be consulted and an appropriate therapy initiated.
+Anti-peristaltic drugs are contraindicated in this situation.

 Periodic assessment of organ system functions, including renal, hepatic and haematopoietic function is advisable during prolonged therapy.